Events

 • Black locust is a very dense and heavy hardwood, with a medium texture and straight or slightly irregular grain.
 One of the most rot-resistant woods, it is ideal for fence posts, outdoor furniture, decking, flooring, boatbuilding, and other applications that may involve moisture.

 • Black walnut is a durable hardwood with a slightly open grain that is typically straight, but occasionally curly, wavy, or figured.
 Its deep brown color can have a gray, purple, or reddish cast.
 The texture of new wood is usually coarse, but the wood develops a lustrous patina over time.
-It is commonly used to make fine furniture, flooring, oars, and coffins.

-• Blue ash is a durable hardwood with a medium to coarse texture, similar to oak; the grain is typically straight but may be curly or figured.
+• Blue ash is a durable hardwood with a medium to coarse texture, similar to oak.
+The grain is typically straight, but may be curly or figured.
 This wood is easy to work and responds well to steam bending, gluing, staining, and finishing.
-It is commonly used for flooring, furniture, tool handles, barrels, and baseball bats.

 • The wood of the bur oak is notably hard and dense, with a coarse and typically uneven texture.
-The grain is prominently patterned with rays and pores, and the color ranges from light to medium brown with an olive cast.
+The grain is prominently patterned with rays and pores, and the color ranges from light to medium brown, with an olive cast.
 This wood brings a rustic appeal to furniture, flooring, and cabinetry.

 • Castor-aralia is a relatively soft wood of medium density and texture, pale yellow to light brown in color.
 Its grain, which may be straight or slightly interlocked, has a unique appearance that is well-suited to ornamental purposes.
 This wood is often used for furniture and veneer.